-Mark descriptor Long Answer Questions Research Project Reports Mark (%) No answer Selection and coverage of material Selection and coverage of material 0 Fail Nothing presented or completely incorrect information or containing nothing at all of relevance.
-Nothing presented or completely incorrect information or containing nothing at all of relevance.
-Understanding Understanding None evident.
-No evidence of wider reading of an None evident. appropriate nature.
-Structure, clarity and presentation Structure, clarity and presentation None or extremely poor.
+Mark descriptor Long Answer Questions Clinical and/or Professional Reasoning Questions (some or all descriptors may apply) Mark (%) BSc clas s BVM/VN/ MSc/Cert AVP Grade No answer Selection and coverage of material Selection and coverage of material 0 Fail Fail Nothing presented or completely incorrect information or containing nothing at all of relevance.
+Nothing presented or completely incorrect information or containing nothing at all of relevance and/or patient/client/colleague in danger.
+Understanding of concepts and critical ability And/or None evident.
+No evidence of wider reading of an appropriate nature.
+Understanding of concepts and critical ability None evident.
+And/or And/or Structure, clarity and presentation Structure, clarity and presentation None or extremely poor.
 None or extremely poor.
-Extremely Selection and coverage of material Selection and coverage of material 15 Fail poor answer Hardly any information or information that is almost entirely incorrect or irrelevant.
-Hardly any information or information that is almost entirely incorrect or irrelevant.
-Understanding Understanding No or almost no understanding evident.
-No, or No or almost no understanding evident. almost no, evidence of wider reading of an appropriate nature.
-Structure, clarity and presentation Structure, clarity and presentation None or very poor.
+Extremely Selection and coverage of material Selection and coverage of material 15 Fail Fail poor answer Hardly any information or information that is almost entirely incorrect or irrelevant.
+Hardly any information provided or information that is almost entirely incorrect or irrelevant and/or patient/client/colleague safety or welfare seriously at risk.
+And/or